gberdal/rekognition/README.md

 ```bash
 python start.py
 ```
+NOTE: If you need free images you can find quite a few in [Imagenet](http://image-net.org/).

 For more information about AWS Rekognition read the [Developer Guide](https://docs.aws.amazon.com/rekognition/latest/dg/rekognition-dg.pdf)

 ### Explanation about the results (using the images supplied)